Renasant Convention Center

 The Renasant Convention Center is a convention complex located in downtown Memphis, Tennessee, United States.
 The building is East of the Mississippi River just south of Interstate 40.
 The building's raised exhibition space spans over North Front Street.
 It was formerly known as the Memphis Cook Convention Center.

-Notable annual events include the Autozone national sales meeting, Memphis International Auto Show, and Mid-South Farm & Gin Show.
+Notable annual events include the AutoZone national sales meeting, the Memphis International Auto Show, and the Mid-South Farm & Gin Show.

+Layout

+The Renasant Convention Center consists of one large exhibit hall, two ballrooms, 30 meeting rooms, and The Cannon Center.